COVID-19 Customer Info

 Are climbing gyms higher risk than other enclosed spaces?

-There is the same chance of catching COVID-19 in all indoor spaces.
+No. There is the same chance of catching COVID-19 in all indoor spaces.

 The key to making an indoor space as safe as possible is to maintain social distances, follow cleaning and hygiene guidance and require all staff and visitors to sanitise upon entry and throughout their visit.
+We also require visitors to wear face masks at all times, unless actively climbing, or exempt.

 Can I catch COVID-19 from the air?